tchoi8/teachingasart2018/assignments/3_Syllabus/nate_padgett.md

 ## Schedule:

 **Week 1: Water**
-The early role of water in human civilization Irrigation and plumbing
+...The early role of water in human civilization ...Irrigation and plumbing
 Dams and spillways
 Water as a commodity
 Water crisis